jmacglashan/decisions_and_dragons/content/posts/model_free_vs_model_based.md

 ## Planning vs RL

-If we know what all those elements of an MDP are, we can compute a good policy before ever actually executing an action in the environment.
+If we know what all those elements of an MDP are, we can find a good policy before ever actually executing an action in the environment.
 In AI, we typically call computing the solution to a decision-making problem before executing an actual decision "planning."
 Some classic planning algorithms for MDPs include Value Iteration, Policy Iteration, Monte Carlo Tree Search, and whole lot more.

 But the RL problem isn’t so kind to us.
-What makes a problem an RL problem, rather than a planning problem, is the agent does _not_ know all the elements of the MDP, precluding it from being able to plan a solution.[^1] Specifically, the agent does not know how the environment will change in response to its actions (the transition function $T$), nor what immediate reward it will receive for doing so (the reward function $R$).
+What makes a problem an RL problem, rather than a planning problem, is the agent does _not_ know all the elements of the MDP, preventing it from planning.[^1] Specifically, the agent does not know how the environment will change in response to its actions (the transition function $T$), nor what immediate reward it will receive for doing so (the reward function $R$).
 The agent will simply have to try actions in the environment, observe what happens, and somehow, find a good policy from doing so.

 [^1]: Beware: I'm entering into controversial territory here!
-There are methods that use knowledge of the transitions dynamics that some people will call "RL."
+There are methods that use knowledge of the transitions dynamics that some people will still call "RL."
 Like most things, lines get blurry.
 For example, the authors of AlphaGo called their method "RL" even though they used MCTS and the dynamics of the game were known and provided to the algorithm.
 Usually, when people call "planning" methods "RL" methods, they do so because the method makes limited use of its knowledge of the transition dynamics.
 Typically for computational reasons.
 Nevertheless, methods like MCTS require the agent to have knowledge of how the environment is affected by its actions, and they exploit this knowledge.
 For this reason, I still call them "planning" methods.
 Call me a curmudgeon if you must.

 How can an agent find a good policy if it does not know the transition function $T$ nor the reward function $R$?
 It turns out there are lots of ways!